 Recovering from surgery

-On this page you will find information about what to expect following neurosurgery and your recovery.
+On this page you will find information about what to expect following neurosurgery and what will be involved in recovering from brain surgery.

 What happens after surgery?